prifina/prifina-app-starter/README.md

 **Q**: I can't register as a developer.
 How do I get my appID?
 **A**: Get in touch with us on [Slack](https://join.slack.com/t/libertyequalitydata/shared_invite/zt-ddr4t974-MCzsch4FSeux8DrFQ2atbQ) to skip the line.

-# Disclaimer

-Please don't build a *react app*.
-It will not work.
-So no create-react-app please.

 # Further Resources